isc-projects/kea/doc/sphinx/kea-messages.rst

     adding IPv4 lease with address %1

 Logged at debug log level 50.
-A debug message issued when the server is about to add an IPv4 lease with the specified address to the memory file backend database.
+This debug message is issued when the server is about to add an IPv4 lease with the specified address to the memory file backend database.

 DHCPSRV_MEMFILE_ADD_ADDR6